Infinium8/Supervisor/README.md

 Invoking Supervisor with `supervisor -p` will add the file to the list of arguments.

+#### Logging

+Invoked with: `-l, --log`

+Although every change is printed to the console, you may want a log of all the events Supervisor executes.
+To do so, enable the `-l` flag.

+Note: You cannot watch your home directory AND enable logging.
+This would create an infinite loop.

+The log file is created at: `$HOME/supervisor.log`

 #### Recursive walking

 Invoked with: `-r, --recursive`

 **BEWARE!!**

-This enabled recursive checks of the filesystem.
+This enables recursive checks of the filesystem.
 This means that watching your home directory, for instance, will watch all directories within it.
-If you don't use this option carefully, you could run into a nearly infinite series of observers.
+If you don't use this option carefully, your script could be invoked thousands of times without you doing anything.
+Some operating systems modify certain directories at arbitrary points in time.
+If you need recursive observation, make sure your script can be invoked hundreds or potentially thousands of times, depending on how far up in the directory tree you watch.

 **Do not use this option unless you know what you're doing.** Almost all uses of Supervisor do not need to use this option.
 It can be useful,  however, when you want to watch any change within a subdirectory.